jonashackt/mac-to-linux/README.md

 # Productivity Software on Linux

-## Enable flathub Repository in Manjaro package management
+## Enable AUR & flathub Repositories in Manjaro package management

 Simply activate in Add/Remove Programs, since it's already installed - as the docs state https://flatpak.org/setup/Manjaro

-> Flatpak is installed by default on Manjaro 20 or higher.
+> Flatpak & AUR/pacman are installed by default on Manjaro 20 or higher.

-> To enable its support, navigate to the Software Manager (Add/Remove Programs)
+> To enable their support, navigate to the Software Manager (Add/Remove Programs)

 > Click on the triple line menu [or dots depending on the Desktop Environment] on the right, in the drop down menu select "Preferences"

-> Navigate to the "Flatpak" tab and slide the toggle to Enable Flatpak support (it is also possible to enable checking for updates, which is recommended).
+> Navigate to the "AUR" and "Flatpak" tabs and slide the support toggle (it is also possible to enable checking for updates, which is recommended).

-Flatpack is super useful to install many Desktop applications like MS Teams, Zoom, Slack etc.
+Flatpack is super useful to install many Desktop applications like MS Teams, Zoom, Slack etc, but also has it's drawback.

 ## Spotlight like search